priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

       - "✅ Food was great "
       - "✅ had a great time, meeting family"
       - "❌ Stop at The great Khali Dabha was underwhelming.
 Food was not great, nor was chai"
+      - "❌ Breakfast at Radisson was a bit disappointing.
+This turned out to be better during return journey"
     photos:
       - image: "/assets/images/day9-chandigarh-greatkhalidabha.jpg"
         caption: "Sampling unimpressive food at the Great Khali Dabha"